 Vehicles drive on the right-hand side in Sweden.
 The minimum driving age is 18 years, but you have to be at least 20 – 25 years old to rent a car, depending on the company (check for insurance coverage as well; liability, collision, etc.).
 UK licences are accepted without an International Driving Permit, unless you have an older paper driving licence.

 Headlights must be on at all times (day or night).
-Winter tires are mandatory from December 1 to March 31 if conditions are wintry.
+Winter tyres are mandatory from December 1 to March 31 if conditions are wintry.
 There are no general tolls on highways, but bridges like the Øresund Bridge (to Denmark), have toll fees.
 In addition, Congestion charges are applied in Stockholm and Gothenburg (automatically recorded and invoiced if using a rental car).

 Street parking is common but watch signs carefully.
 Parking meters may require Swedish coins or a mobile app (e.g., EasyPark, Parkster), and parking zones often have time limits and fees (especially in cities).